MohmedMonsef/Marioplex-Backend/readme.md

 <li> :pensive: Deleted a playlist by mistake ?
 Don't worry my child you can always recover it from our deleted playlist</li>
 <li> :desktop_computer: Your homepage is specially customized for you and your taste with a spoon of the most populat tracks/artists in your area</li>
 <li> :leaves: Your recently played songs are always stored so you will never miss them</li>
-<li> Tracks are ordered based on different categories to always find the best category for you</li>
+<li> :notes: Tracks are ordered based on different categories to always find the best category for you</li>
 <li> :chart_with_upwards_trend: Statistics for uploaded songs and albums. number of listeners and likes per
 day, month, and year. also we didn't forget to add our beloved artist statistics which include number of followers per day/month/year </li>
 <li> :broken_heart: you can always delete your account when you get bored or spammed by our emails, but please don't we will miss you </li>